utah-cs4470-sp25/class/README.md

 other students if they run into a problem you've seen.
 This will be particularly helpful once we get to generating assembly code.

-Finally, you can meet with Prof. Panchekha by appointment, at the time and place given at the top of this syllabus.
+Finally, you can meet with Prof. Greenman by appointment, at the time and place given at the top of this syllabus.
 This meeting is a great way to do an in-depth code review, clarify anything that's confusing or that you didn't understand in class, or discuss any larger issues